canonical/indico-operator/docs/explanation/charm-architecture.md

 ### Grafana

-Grafana is an open-source visualization tools that allows to query, visualize, alert on, and visualize metrics from mixed datasources in configurable dashboards for observability.
-This charms is shipped with its own Grafana dashboard and supports integration with the [Grafana Operator](https://charmhub.io/grafana-k8s) to simplify observability.
+Grafana is an open-source visualization tool that allows to query, visualize, alert on, and visualize metrics from mixed datasources in configurable dashboards for observability.
+This charm is shipped with its own Grafana dashboard and supports integration with the [Grafana Operator](https://charmhub.io/grafana-k8s) to simplify observability.

 ### Ingress